Looking to improve your English skills or complete an American academic program? Welcome! Many students come to WCTC from around the world.

 WCTC defines “international student” as someone who is studying on an F-1 visa.
 WCTC is authorized under federal law to enroll international students.

 While WCTC does offer English language training for students, it is not considered intensive or full time.
-Therefore, WCTC is unable to admit students who require intensive or full-time English language training.
+Therefore, WCTC is unable to issue immigration documents to students who require intensive or full-time English language training.

 F-1 International Student Admission Process